qwc-services/qwc-services.github.io/src/topics/MapExport.md

 ```

 # DXF export
-To enable the DXF export format, the desired layers are marked as *Published* in the QGIS Project Properties &rarr; QGIS Server &rarr; WFS/OAPIF.
+To enable the DXF export format, ensure that the desired layers are marked as *Published* in the QGIS Project Properties &rarr; QGIS Server &rarr; WFS/OAPIF.

 You can configure the DXF export by passing supported [`FORMAT_OPTIONS`](https://docs.qgis.org/3.40/en/docs/server_manual/services/wms.html#wms-getmap-formatoptions) as `formatOptions`, i.e.